SalesforceCommerceCloud/b2c-crm-sync/README.md

 Remember that these values need to be driven by your scratchOrg user and environment.
 These values must be accurate to ensure that the B2C Commerce meta-data is successfully generated and supports the integration with the Salesforce Platform.

-> Don't forget to [reset the securityToken](https://help.salesforce.com/articleView?id=sf.user_security_token.htm&type=5) for your scratchOrg user.
-This has to be done manually and is not included with the output generated by the `npm run crm-sync:sf:user:details` command.

-Once your token has been reset, check your email for the reset notification from your Salesforce scratchOrg.
-Copy the securityToken from the email to the SF_SECURITYTOKEN property of your .env file.

 > Do not proceed with the next step until your securityToken has been reset and copied to your .env file.
 Your authentication attempts **will fail** if you authenticate without leveraging the securityToken.

 #### Validate Your .env Salesforce ScratchOrg Credentials

-15. Test your Salesforce Platform Configuration properties by executing the following CLI Command:
+11. Test your Salesforce Platform Configuration properties by executing the following CLI Command:

 ```bash
 npm run crm-sync:sf:auth:usercreds